acli/omni-news/README.md

 Old issues no longer relevant
 -----------------------------
 The script used to determine which programs were Cantonese by guessing.
-This was the only way because the schedule did not contain any information (whether human- or machine-readable) on the language of any specific program.
+This was the only way because the old schedule did not contain any information (whether human- or machine-readable) on the language of any specific program.